nkerman/elevator_code_test/README.md

 5. No time is spent at each stop.
 6. Python version ≥ 3.6 (I will use f-strings).
 7. If a user inputs an invalid value, the desired behavior is a failure with a clear assertion error.
-8. Given the somewhat nebulous wording of "outputs" in the prompt (an Elevator *class* was requested, and classes have states while methods and functions have outputs), I have opted to store the desired outputs in the state of the object and include a human-readable version in the `__repr__` of the object.
+8. Given the somewhat unclear wording of "outputs" in the prompt (an Elevator *class* was requested, and classes have states while methods and functions have outputs), I have opted to store the desired outputs in the state of the object and include a human-readable version in the `__repr__` of the object.
 This `__repr__` is optionally printed at each floor, and the history of floors, time elapsed, and time to destination is always kept in state.
 If a specific *output* were requested, I could happily build a method to output the current floor, time to next floor, etc. for a given state change.
 In this case, it did not seem the best way to accomplish the goals, and the wording of the task did not seem picky.
 In a non-test setting, I would discuss this with my client/supervisor and determine the best implementation solution for the task at hand.

 ## How to use the Elevator class